WebFiori/docs/background-tasks.md

 #### A Sample Job

-It is recomended to place jobs at the folder `[APP_DIR]/jobs` as they will be auto-registered if they are placed in this folder.
+It is recommended to place jobs at the folder `[APP_DIR]/jobs` as they will be auto-registered if they are placed in this folder.
 The following code shows a sample job that writes a text to a file.

 ``` php
 namespace app\jobs;